manik96m/aws/compute_services/notes_containers.md

 ## ECR - Elastic Container Registry

-- store registry store, share and deploy container software
+- registry store, share and deploy container software
-- ECS and EKS take container software from ECR to deploy applications in containers.
+- ECS and EKS take container software from ECR to deploy applications to containers.

 ## ECS - Elastic Container Service

-- fully managed and serverless using fargate
+- fully managed and serverless using Fargate.
-- supports docker
+- supports Docker.

 ## EKS - Elastic Kubernetes Service

 - fully managed open-source system
-- supports kubernetes
+- supports Kubernetes

 # Fargate

-- is used for workloads running for more than minutes.
+- is used for workloads running for more than 15 minutes.
 Otherwise, Lambda can be used.
 - can only choose CPU size and memory size of your container, but not the processor or hardware